Table of Contents

 Spectral Classification: The Sun is classified as a G-type main-sequence star (G2V), based on its spectral characteristics, temperature, and luminosity.
 This classification is part of a system used by astronomers to categorize stars.

 In summary, the Sun’s processes, composition, luminosity, mass, lifecycle, and characteristics align with those of other stars, classifying it as a star.
 It is our closest star and provides a vital energy source for life on Earth.

-Why is the Sun called a star for Class 3, 4, and Students?
+Why is the Sun called a star?

 Why is the sun called a star?
 We all have always wondered about the sun, the moon and everything about this universe.
 Most of the things in the universe that have never been discovered properly are so mysterious and thus it makes us realize our limits as merely a living creatures on a planet called Earth.

 The sun is a star, but why and how?
 Let’s get to know that.

 The Sun is the central star of our Solar System.
 This ‘ball of fire’ is a nearly perfect sphere of hot plasma.
 It is believed to be heated to incandescence in its core by nuclear fusion reactions and emitting energy mostly as visible light, ultraviolet light, and infrared radiation.
 It is, without a doubt, the most vital source of energy for life on Earth.
 It has a diameter of approximately 109 times that of the Earth.
 It has a mass of around 330,000 times that of Earth and makes up 99.86 percent of the Solar System’s total mass.
 Hydrogen makes up roughly three-quarters of the Sun’s mass, while helium makes up the rest, with considerably lesser amounts of heavier elements including oxygen, carbon, neon, and iron.